peerigon/value/README.md

 value(new String("hello")).isAn(Object); // = true
 ```

 The primitive value `"hello"` is not an Object in JavaScript.
-But it actual acts like an Object because it is [casted to an Object](http://stackoverflow.com/a/2051893) internally when trying to access a property.
+But actually it *acts* like an Object because it is [casted to an Object](http://stackoverflow.com/a/2051893) internally when trying to access a property.

 So: Everything that is not `null` and `undefined` is an Object.
 If you want to test whether the given value is a plain Object or not, just call `getConstructor()`: